kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

 - EC2 Overview
     - Amazon compute service with pay as you go model
     - Its a virtual machine running on Physical server in the cloud
-    - Uses hpervisor technology
+    - Uses hypervisor technology
-    - Provides compute on demand, grow and shrink as needed
+    - Provides compute on demand, grows and shrinks as needed
     - Machine can be provisioned and managed with few clicks and Web API calls
     - Types of EC2
         - On demand instances